-- a) Applies the same high standards of academic achievement to all public school students in the State; - b) Is statistically valid and reliable; - c) Results in continuous and substantial academic improvement for all students; - d) Measures the progress of all public schools, LEAs, and the State based primarily on the State's academic assessment system under section 200.2; - e) Measures progress separately for reading/language arts and mathematics; - f) Is the same for all public schools and LEAs in the State; and - g) Consistent with section 200.7, applies the same annual measurable objectives under section 200.18 separately to each of the following: - i.
-All public school students. - ii.
-Students in each of the following subgroups: - (A) Economically disadvantaged students; - (B) Students from major racial and ethnic groups; - (C) Students with disabilities; and - (D) Students with limited English proficiency, as defined in section 9101(25) of the ESEA.
+- a) Applies the same high standards of academic achievement to all public school students in the State: - b) Is statistically valid and reliable; - c) Results in continuous and substantial academic improvement for all students;

+Measures the progress of all public schools, LEAs, and the State based primarily on the Sta ate's academic assessm nent system under section 2 200.2; • e) Measures progress separately for reading/ language arts and mathematics; f) Is the same for all public schools and LEAs in the State; and g) section Consistent with section 200.7, applies the same annual measurable objectives under on 200.18 separately to each of the following: i.All pu ablic school students. ii.Studeı nts in each of the follow wing subgroups: (A) Economically disadvantaged students; (B) Students from major racial and ethnic groups; (C) Students with disabilities; and (D) ESEA (D) Students with limited English proficiency, as defined in section 9101(25) of the ESEA.
 [Section 200.13(b) of the Title I Regulations.]

-School Date

-Parent Date

-Parent Date

-Student
+5) of the Schoo 1 Date Parent Date Parent Date Studer nt